bprinty/vuex-reflect/docs/guide/models/properties.md

           /**
            * Collapse nested models into a single property for API
            * update actions (POST or PUT).
 This value is only relevant if
            * the property is an Object type or a linked Model instance.
+If
+           * a boolean `true` is applied here, 'id' will be used as the collapse
+           * property.
            */
            collapse: 'linkedPropId',
            /**